robertdavidgraham/hunter-dkim/README.md

 The signature covers both the metadata and the body.

-## FAQ: How about verify small changes?
+## FAQ: How about very small changes?
+Couldn't they escape detection?

 It's like being a "little bit pregnant".
 If you changed the smallest thing, then the entire signatures fails -- and verification fails.
 It doesn't matter how small.